Vibeesarma/Meta-Messenger-Clone-Next-JS-13/README.md

       rollbackOnError: true,
     });

--  this is a function for get from cache file in swr you add function what will same as optimistic data then only you can get data from cache
+-  this is a function for getting from cache file in SWR you add a function that will same as optimistic data then only you can get data from a cache

 ## Pusher

-* this is server side for push message to client side

-- in server side you want install 'npm i pusher'
+this is the server side for pushing messages to client-side On the server side you want to install 'npm i pusher'

 export const serverPusher = new Pusher({
   appId: process.env.PUSHER_APP_ID!,